softindex/datakernel/examples/eventloop/README.md

 ```
 telnet localhost 22233
 ```
-Now you can interact with your echo server.
+You've just connected to the echo server and can interact with it, try to write some messages.
+To close the connection, press **Ctrl+5** and then type `close`.

 #### Explanation
 Both of the examples utilize *eventloop.listen()* as the basis of server processing.
 This method creates